 Most human beings can likely provide a basic definition of the concept of self-esteem.
 But what does it mean for a person to have low – or high – self-esteem?
 Dr. Chris Miller, assistant professor of psychology, will explore the nature and purpose of self esteem in a Feb.
 27 lecture, “What is the Purpose of Self-Esteem?” to continue Bemidji State University’s spring Honors Council Lecture Series.

-Recent work by six artists who have won McKnight Foundation Fellowships and Residencies will be featured at Bemidji State University’s Talley Gallery beginning Feb.
-22.
+Recent work by six artists who have won McKnight Foundation Fellowships and Residencies are being featured at Bemidji State University’s Talley Gallery through March 21.